 Melt butter in a saucepan (I use a cast-iron skillet).
 Add flour or cornstarch and whisk together to make a roux.
 Remove the chicken wings pan from the oven just for a minute, so you can pour the chicken broth drippings into the saucepan.
 Add extra chicken broth if desired and simmer until thickened.

 Last, whisk in your buffalo sauce.
 I usually just eyeball it and then taste test it to see if it’s spicy enough.
 You can always add more hot sauce.

-Season with salt and pepper if desired.
-The hot sauce usually makes it salty enough, though.
+Season withpepper if desired.
+The hot sauce usually makes it salty enough!

 This recipe is perfect served with fluffy rice and buttered peas.
 They are just begging for this sauce!